Alpha-Bio-Cell/Resources-ABC/App development/flutter.md

  * [Flutter Crash Course for Beginners 2021](https://youtu.be/Pns6DzAi-Hg)

 ## Flutter Projects
 Developing real-world projects is the best way to hone your skills and materialize your theoretical knowledge into practical experience.
-So here is the list of BEGINNER TO EXPERT level project ideas that would help you to gain a practical experience.
+So here is the list of BEGINNER TO EXPERT level project ideas that would help you to gain a practical experience.<br>
 <b> Starter Project ideas </b>
 * [Calculator](https://youtu.be/l4bLPfS1uik)
 * [Login UI](https://youtu.be/efbB8-x9T2c)